-Our government clients include substantially all of the cabinet-level departments of the U.S government.
-We serve commercial clients across industries including financial services, health and life sciences, energy, and transportation to solve their hardest and most sophisticated challenges, including cybersecurity challenges, and have a thriving portfolio of international clients in the Middle East and Southeast Asia.
+Our government clients include most of the cabinet-level departments of the U.S. government.
+We also serve large commercial clients across industries including financial services, health and life sciences, energy, and technology to solve their hardest and most sophisticated cyber challenges, and have a growing portfolio of international clients.